naf1s66/taskforge/docs/tasks/milestone2/19-docker-auth-setup.md

 - Update Dockerfiles and docker-compose configuration so the full auth stack (API, web, database) runs with the new requirements.
 - Verify containers exchange secrets/env vars necessary for JWT and OAuth functionality.

+**Status:** Pending — containers build, but web auth does not talk to the API and no smoke tests are documented.

 ## Acceptance Criteria
-- [ ] Dockerized API includes dependencies for hashing/auth and serves the new auth endpoints.
+- [x] Dockerized API includes dependencies for hashing/auth and serves the new auth endpoints.
 - [ ] Web container can perform auth requests against the API using configured environment variables.
 - [ ] Documented startup instructions confirm auth flows work inside Docker (e.g., via smoke test).